LukasKiederle/seminar-compare-go/content.md

         return election_won
 ```
+Even though these functions might look identical, there is still some difference other than syntactical.
+The `requestVote()`is called in golang with a go-prefixed function.
+In python `Thread(target=request_votes).start()`is needed to accomplish about the same result.
+Again, this is a goroutine versus a thread.
+The waitgroup mechanism is the same in both languages.
+In python is a custom implementation needed though.
+The code is displayed in the following chapter.

 #### Additional custom implementations

 ##### Custom implementation of timer:

 As already mentioned previously, a custom implementation is needed in both languages in order to have a restartable timer.
 This is used for the two multithreadable timers (election timer and heartbeat timer) a node has.

-The coding sample is python core code.
-It is the run function of the threadable timer class.
+The coding sample is python core code of the threadable timer class.
 The one line `if not self.finished.is_set():` blocks restarting the timer again.

 ```python
     def run(self):